isomerpages/ura-lkywcp/resources/features/_posts/2020-04-28-carbon-neutral-city.md

 title: Crafting a carbon-neutral city
 permalink: /resources/features/carbon-neutral-city/
 image: /images/features/2020/carbon-neutral.jpg
-description: To curtail climate change and its negative impact, more than 100 cities, including Boston, Oslo and Vancouver, have pledged to achieve net zero greenhouse gas emissions by 2050 or earlier.
-The cities’ three major targets - emissions from their buildings, transport systems and energy sources.
-Here’s a look at how these and other cities are shrinking their environmental footprint through tried-and-tested as well as novel initiatives.
+description: To curtail climate change and its negative impact, more than 100 cities have pledged to achieve net zero greenhouse gas emissions by 2050 or earlier.
+The targets: emissions from buildings, transport systems and energy sources.
+Here’s a look at how cities are shrinking their environmental footprint through tried-and-tested and novel initiatives.
 ---

 | Writer |
 |---:|
 | Feng Zengkun |

-##### To curtail climate change and its negative impact, more than 100 cities, including Boston, Oslo and Vancouver, have pledged to achieve net zero greenhouse gas emissions by 2050 or earlier.
-The cities’ three major targets: emissions from their buildings, transport systems and energy sources.
-Here’s a look at how these and other cities are shrinking their environmental footprint through tried-and-tested as well as novel initiatives.
+##### To curtail climate change and its negative impact, more than 100 cities have pledged to achieve net zero greenhouse gas emissions by 2050 or earlier.
+The targets: emissions from buildings, transport systems and energy sources.
+Here’s a look at how cities are shrinking their environmental footprint through tried-and-tested and novel initiatives.

 > ###### **Cities mentioned in this article:** <br> Vancouver BC, Cambridge MA, Oslo, London, Barcelona, Seoul, Singapore